Polight/lego/README.md

 </template>
 ```

-Later you can use it anywhere in your HTML:
+Later, when builded and loaded as a plain JS-file, you can use it anywhere in your HTML:

 ```html
 <lean-welcome>powerful and easy</lean-welcome>